 Principal Use: Where an asset is used by more than one service it should be reported (capex and depreciation) in the price control unit where the service of principal use occurs with a recharge made to other services reflecting the proportion of the asset used by those services.
 The basis of recharges between services should reflect the nature of the asset being recharged.

-Material Changes to methodology for 2016-17
+Material Changes to methodology for 2017-18

-There have been very few material changes since 2015-16, the two changes of note are:
+There have been two changes of note since 2016-17, these are: